chengengliu/COMP30023-Project1/README.md

 Learn from lab5 and tutorials point about some built-in function from the
 <sys/socket.h> library. (not sure if it is ok to have code that is similar to
   code provided from the lab.
 I'll do code acknowledegment. )

+Update10/4/2018:

+The use of threading and compare it with process(more specifically speaking fork()):
+Manager/worker: a single thread, the manager assigns work to other threads, the workers.
+Typically, the manager handles all input and parcels out work to the other tasks.
+At least two forms of the manager/worker model are common: static worker pool and dynamic worker pool.
+Pipeline: a task is broken into a series of suboperations, each of which is handled in series, but concurrently, by a different thread.
+An automobile assembly line best describes this model.
+Peer: similar to the manager/worker model, but after the main thread creates other threads, it participates in the work.